odiseoteam/SyliusReportPlugin/README.md

 ## Description

+This plugin add data reports to the Sylius administration interface.
+It is highly inspired on the past [SyliusReportBundle](https://github.com/Sylius/SyliusReportBundle) bundle and [Report](https://github.com/Sylius/Report) component using its good architecture.

+### Architecture

+Basically you have a **DataFetcherInterface** and **RendererInterface** interfaces.
+The first one defines how to fetch the **Data** according on a configuration provided.
+And the second one uses the **Data** returned by the fetcher and returns a rendered view.

-This plugin add a reports interface to the Sylius administration.
-Some reports comes with this bundle but you can create your custom reports.
+Some DataFetchers and Renderers come with this plugin but you can create your own by implementing their interfaces.

 <img src="https://github.com/odiseoteam/SyliusReportPlugin/blob/master/screenshot_1.png" alt="Reports admin">